Analysis of Poem Fra Lippo Lippi by Robert Browning

 It appears that Lippo has spent three weeks in his mew (cage) cooped up painting saints and saints and saints again....for the great man, which must be the Prior or God.

 No doubt fatigued by this burdensome toil he happened to be distracted by a passing band of musicians.
-They sounded full of fun and mirth and on impulse Lippo there and then decided that he must join them.
+They sounded so full of fun and mirth that, on impulse, Lippo there and then decided that he must join them.

 So without hesitation he tore up his bed furniture and made an escape ladder down from the window to the street.

-Basically Lippo his claiming his innocence - all he wanted was a bit of fun, some light relief from the painting, so he joined the band for some late night laughs and was just on his way back home when they caught him.
+Basically Lippo his claiming his innocence - all he wanted was a bit of fun, some light relief from all the painting, so he joined the band for some late night laughs and was just on his way back home when they, the policemen, caught him.

 - By line 222 Lippo has given his life story and basic foundation for his artistic argument.

 - By line 269 more detail emerges about his take on why art should be realistic and the personal strain he's under to fulfil his role.

 81.I was a baby when my mother died

 82And father died and left me in the street.